mbaumer/us_hep_funding/docs/_states/NC.md

 ## NC-13 -- Rep. Ted Budd (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NC-13)
 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $735,699 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $1,704,968 </b>in NSF MPS grants.
 ```
   Year  Institution                                   Amount ($)
 ------  ------------------------------------------  ------------
+  2020  University Of North Carolina At Greensboro       370,793
+  2019  High Point University                            299,500
+  2019  University Of North Carolina At Greensboro       298,976
   2018  High Point University                            522,086
   2018  University Of North Carolina At Greensboro         9,000
   2017  University Of North Carolina At Greensboro        22,599